openfaas/openfaas.github.io/_posts/2022-05-11-limits-and-backpressure.md

 ---
 title: "How to process your data the resilient way with back pressure"
-description: "Alex explains to use back pressure with your OpenFaaS functions to make sure all your data gets processed."
+description: "Alex explains how to use back pressure with your OpenFaaS functions to make sure all your data gets processed."
 date: 2022-05-12
 image: /images/2022-react-app/pen-design.jpg
 categories: